DH9K/DH9K-Software/README.md

 <h1 align="center">DH9K Software </h1>

-<p>This project is mainly focused on providing download links for varius software and iso's for multiple operating systems in a convienent one-click download way.</p>
+<p>This project is mainly focused on providing download links for varius software and tools for multiple operating systems in a convienent one-click download way.</p>

 <!--
 > [!IMPORTANT]